This article has links to products and services we love, which we may make commission from.

 Set in over 40 acres of gardens, this private estate is full of history.

-Constructed in the late 1400s, you can indulge your inner history geek with a wander around this fabulous building and gardens.
+Constructed in the late 1400s, this fabulous building and gardens invite you to indulge your inner history geek.

-From £124 per person, you will enjoy canapés, a four-course meal, followed by coffee and petit fours.
+For £145 per person, you can enjoy canapés, a four-course meal, coffee, and petit fours.

-Carberry Tower also features in our Santa grottos in Edinburgh guide.
+Carberry Tower is also featured in our Santa grottos in Edinburgh guide.

 Prestonfield House For 5 Star Luxury Christmas Dinner

-For the ultimate in luxury, Prestonfield House (Priestfield Road) has to be the one to book.
+Prestonfield House (Priestfield Road) has to be the one to book for the ultimate in luxury.

 As you enter the long drive, you can see highland cows and peacocks wandering the area.
-The hotel itself is painted white and at Christmas is a festive treat to behold.
+The hotel itself is painted white, and at Christmas, it is a festive treat to behold.

-Parts of the house date from the 1150s and as it has passed from owner to owner, the building has grown to what you see today.
+Parts of the house date back to the 1150s, and as it has passed from owner to owner, the building has grown to what you see today.

-On Christmas day, you enjoy a welcome drink in the Whisky Room by the roaring fire then a wonderful 3 course lunch.
+On Christmas day, you enjoy a welcome drink in the Whisky Room by the roaring fire and a wonderful three-course lunch.

 After, you can walk off the calories by wandering the 20 or so acres of grounds.

-Prices are around £145 per person this has to be the best Christmas dinner in Edinburgh.
+Prices are around £195 per person, which is the best Christmas dinner in Edinburgh.

 Christmas Dinner Edinburgh All Wrapped Up